sel4devkit/sel4devkit-maaxboard-microkit-hdmi-driver/examples/README.md

 * **rgba_format** - This is set to RBGA, which defines the ordering of each 32 bit memory region of the frame buffer.
 In this case it will be split into 4 8 bit addresses for each colour in the order: - Red, Blue, Green and Alpha.
 * **alpha_enable** - This is set to ALPHA_OFF which means that the alpha (in this case the last 8 bits of each 32 bit memory region) will not be processed.
-* **mode** - This is set to STATIC_IMAGE so that one image is displayed and a second buffer is not used.
+* **mode** - This is set to STATIC_IMAGE so that one image is displayed.
-* **ms_delay** This is set to 10000 miliseconds.
+* **ms_delay** This is set to 10000 milliseconds.
 This is how long each square will be displayed for.

 In this example the frame buffer is accessed through a 32 bit pointer by using get_active_frame_buffer_uint32().
 This means that each pixel is written individually.
 For examples where one colour is used there is no need to write each colour separately like in the static image example.
 Writing 64 bit pixels is even more effecient, 32 bits are used as an example.

 ## Moving square

 In this example a small square moves in one direction diagonally, changing its direction each time it hits the side of the screen.
 This example demonstrates how to use global variables and the write_frame_buffer() function to create a moving image.
-The driver currently redraws the entire buffer each time, this results in a noticable jitter for each frame change.
+The driver currently redraws the entire buffer each time, this results in a noticeablejitter for each frame change.

 The display configuration settings in hdmi_data are set using the predefined array vic_table.
 The following hdmi_data members are set: